Mesa, Arizona: Transportation

 Several area freeways serve the Mesa area, such as U.S. Route 60, locally known as the Superstition Freeway, which runs between Apache Junction and Phoenix.
 It is also served by SR 87 and bypass loops Loop 101, which skirts the western city limits as the Price Freeway, and Loop 202, which bypasses the city on the north and east.
 The main east–west arterial road in Mesa is Main Street (former US 60/70/80/89), serving Downtown Mesa.
 The primary north–south arterials include Country Club Drive, Gilbert Road, and Power Road.

 Public transportation in Mesa is provided by Valley Metro via bus and light rail (Valley Metro Rail).
 The light rail section in Mesa spans about four miles from Sycamore/Main St. in the west of the city, through downtown to Gilbert/Main St. Until July 2008, Mesa was the largest U.S. city with no public transit service on Sundays.
 The city has Sunday service available on Routes 40-Apache/Main, 45-Broadway, 61-Southern, 96-Dobson, 108-Elliot, 112-Country Club/Arizona, 156-Chandler/Williams Field, and 184-Power.
 Up until the final years of Southern Pacific passenger railroad service, the Sunset Limited passenger train used to make stops in Mesa.

 Air service in the city is provided by two airports.
 Falcon Field, located in the northeastern part of the area, was established as a training field for British RAF pilots during World War II and was transferred to the city at the end of the war.
 Falcon Field has 605 aircraft based there.
 Boeing builds the AH-64 Apache attack helicopter at a facility adjoining Falcon Field.
 Phoenix-Mesa Gateway Airport is located in the far southeastern area of the city and provides alternate but limited air service when compared to Sky Harbor International Airport.
 Phoenix-Mesa Gateway was formerly Williams Gateway Airport, and before that, Williams Air Force Base, which closed in 1993.
 Williams Gateway was announced as a new Focus City for Allegiant Air.
 Service started October 25, 2007.

 Healthcare

 The public hospital system, Valleywise Health (formerly Maricopa Integrated Health System), operates Valleywise Community Health Center – Mesa and Valleywise Behavioral Health Center – Mesa.
-Its sole hospital, Valleywise Health Medical Center, is in Phoenix.